CodingTrain/website-archive/_CodingChallenges/139-pi-collisions.md

     video_id: "yii2P7WVfNE"
 ---

 Happy Pi Day!
-In this video I attempt to compute the digits of Pi using the "collisions" method, thanks to 3Blue1Brown for the idea!
+In this video, I attempt to compute the digits of Pi using the "collisions" method, thanks to 3Blue1Brown for the idea!